deviserops/justify/README.md

 # Disadvantages
 1. <strike>It cannot Submit file if there is file input in the form, you can add file name just like any input field.
 It will only send file name.</strike>
-2. Not it can also upload file
+2. Now it can also upload file

 # Plugin Options: